 The District does not own or operate communications equipment.
-The District will rely on personal cell phones of its staff and trustees to maintain communications between the Board of Trustees, the District Engineer and other response staff that may be hired during the emergency period.
-In the event of failure of cellular telephone systems the District will use messengers to transmit information between its staff and other jurisdictions as well as regularly scheduled coordination meetings of the field unified commands and the SJOA organization.
+The District will rely on personal cell phones of its personnel and trustees to maintain communications between the Board of Trustees, the District Engineer and other response personnel that may be hired during the emergency period.
+In the event of failure of cellular telephone systems the District will use messengers to transmit information between its personnel and other jurisdictions as well as regularly scheduled coordination meetings of the field unified commands and the SJOA organization.

-5.3 Communications with Other Jurisdictions
+5.3 Communications with Other Iurisdictions

-The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the Central Delta Unified Flood Fight Command.
-The OA may assign radio or phone communications equipment to the District if this will provide reliable contact.
+The District will maintain communications with other jurisdictions by cellular telephone and by participation in meetings of the South Delta Unified Flood Fight Command.
+The OA may assign radio or phone communications equipment to the District if this will provide reliable contact, as requested by the District.